zzw890827/aws-sap-questions/第二套/README.md

    </details>

 7. A Solutions Architect is designing a multi-account structure that has 10 existing accounts.
-The design must meet the following requirements:Consolidate all accounts into one organization.
-Allow full access to the Amazon EC2 service from the master account and the secondary accounts.
-Minimize the effort required to add additional secondary accounts.
+The design must meet the following requirements: -Consolidate all accounts into one organization. -Allow full access to the Amazon EC2 service from the master account and the secondary accounts. -Minimize the effort required to add additional secondary accounts.
 Which combination of steps should be included in the solution?
 (Choose two.)
    - [ ] A. Create an organization from the master account.
 Send invitations to the secondary accounts from the master account.
 Accept the invitations and create an OU.
    - [ ] B. Create an organization from the master account.
 Send a join request to the master account from each secondary account.
 Accept the requests and create an OU.
    - [ ] C. Create a VPC peering connection between the master account and the secondary accounts.
 Accept the request for the VPC peering connection.